Home » Symptoms » Cat Symptoms A-Z » Muscle Tone is Reduced

 Muscle Tone is Reduced in cats

-Reduced muscle tone in cats refers to a decrease in normal muscle tension, leading to limp or weak muscles.
-This can impair the cat’s ability to move and may indicate various health problems.
+Reduced muscle tone in cats refers to a decrease in normal muscle tension, leading to flaccid or weak muscles.
+This can impair the cat’s mobility and indicate various health problems.

 Can Occur with the Following Diseases: